-No motorized or mechanized vehicles permitted in the Wilderness including mountain bikes.
+No mechanized vehicles including bicycles in the Wilderness.

 Trails in the Wilderness

-Sycamore Canyon Wilderness actually straddles the borders of the Coconino, Kaibab and Prescott National Forests.
-Trails in Sycamore Canyon are managed by the Flagstaff and Red Rock Districts of the Coconino NF and by the Kaibab NF.
+Sycamore Canyon Wilderness straddles the borders of the Coconino, Kaibab, and Prescott National Forests.
+Trails in Sycamore Canyon are managed by the Flagstaff and Red Rock Districts of the Coconino National Forest, and by the Kaibab National Forest.